 The LRC is open from 8:00 a.m. to 8:00 p.m., Monday through Thursday, and from 8:00 a.m. to 4:30 p.m. on Fridays during the fall and spring semesters.
 For summer session, interim period or holiday hours or for additional information, please call 757.789.1721, or email es LRC@vccs.edu.
+To find up to date information about the library please visit the library's website at http://es.vccs.edu/library/about-the-library/.

-STUDENT SERVICES
+DEPARTMENT OF STUDENT SERVICES